danielolusipe/danielolusipe/README.md

 # Hi there 👋

-I'm an aeronautical engineering student and also a Machine learning/Deep learning student at Zero to Mastery academy, I'm open to collaborations on machine/deep learning projects
+I'm an aeronautical engineering student who is passionate about writing code, solving problems, automating stuffs...
+I'm open to collaborations on machine/deep learning projects

 Find me elsewhere online: